skolnikskolnik/sagely/README.md

 This is a skills assessment for Sagely.
 This is a web application in which the user is presented with a list of values, and the user can view more information on a separate page.

 ## Installation instructions:
-If you are not already a user for MongoDB: [create an account here](https://www.mongodb.com/atlas/database)
+If you are not already a user for MongoDB [create an account here](https://www.mongodb.com/atlas/database).

 Establish a database connection:
 1. Sign into MongoDB